rvanriezen/Live_coding_2/README.md

 # Live_coding_2

-sample repo for walkthru Fast.AI Live coding 2
+This is a sample repo for walkthru 2 of the Fast.AI Live coding session.

+This repo therefore jsut serves as a basic exercise.

+Inluding a list:
+- one
+- two
+- three